Early Action FAQ

 You should apply Early Action if you have your application materials finalized by November 5 and UMass Amherst is a top choice for you.
 This is non-binding, which means applicants are not obligated to attend UMass Amherst and have until May 1 to compare other offers and confirm their enrollment.
 Applicants through Early Action receive full consideration for merit scholarships and admission to the Commonwealth Honors College.

 You should choose Regular Decision if you need additional time to complete the application, and if you would like information such as grades from the first term of your senior year to be considered in the holistic review process.
 Admission to some UMass Amherst majors is typically more competitive for students who apply Regular Decision.
-Applicants admitted through Regular Decision also have until May 1 confirm their enrollment.
+Applicants admitted through Regular Decision also have until May 1 to confirm their enrollment.
 Applicants through Regular Decision receive full consideration for merit scholarships and admission to the Commonwealth Honors College.

 Early Decision plans are binding.
 If you are admitted to a college or university under Early Decision, you must withdraw all other applications.
 UMass Amherst does NOT offer an Early Decision option.